Work Packages

 • Make the Āgenskalns neighbourhood of more interest to young families, making use of green areas for recreational zones;

-• Ensure the local community is cohesive, welcoming students from abroad and professionals in creative industries without
+• Ensure the local community is cohesive, welcoming students from abroad and professionals in creative industries without disrupting the social equilibrium.

 Work Package 3: Human-animal city in Lucca

-This work package is concerned with the promotion of Inclusive Health and Wellbeing in Lucca, by by turning it into the first European city with an integrated Hum-An (human-animal) policy.
+This work package is concerned with the promotion of Inclusive Health and Wellbeing in Lucca, by turning it into the first European city with an integrated Hum-An (human-animal) policy.
 It has sought to:

-• Bring together the city centre inside the walls, where an older population lives, and the outside part of the city;
+Bring together the city centre inside the walls, where an older population lives, and the outside part of the city;

 • Support cultural identity, intergenerational links, family management, and effective provision of services for the city's diverse social groups;

-• Build on the pro-active social policies adopted by the municipality to help the Roma community in the more peripheral part of the city better connect with other parts of the population.
+Build on the pro-active social policies adopted by the municipality to help the Roma community in the more peripheral part of the city better connect with other parts of the population.

 Work Package 4: Reversible Multifunctional Open-source Urban Landscape in Nitra

-This work package is concerned with the promotion of Inclusive Health and Wellbeing in Nitra, by combining art and environment with social innovations to create multifunctional spaces with the aim of integrating economic migrants in the city’s social life.
+This work package is concerned with the promotion of Inclusive Health and Wellbeing in Nitra, by combining art and environment with social innovations to create multifunctional spaces with the aim of integrating economic migrants into the city’s social life.
 It has sought to:

-• Ensure the economic activities and influx of foreign investors do not have negative effects on the city’s health and wellbeing.
+• Ensure the economic activities and influx of foreign investors do not have negative effects on the city’s health and wellbeing;

 • Improve living standards and quality of life for immigrant workers;